 NDIS Physiotherapy & Occupational Therapy

-Our foundations began in Aged Care, but we are registered providers of the NDIS as we feel that aged care and the NDIS are synonymous with our core values of trust, compassion and care.
+Our foundations began in Aged Care, but as registered providers of the NDIS we feel that aged care and the NDIS are synonymous with our core values of trust, compassion & care.

 Under the NDIS, there is access to highly beneficial Assistive Technology (commonly referred to as assistive equipment) to help participants reach their ultimate health and wellbeing goals, as well as live a more independent life.